As an exceptionally well-run City, we will:

 The first step in budget development is to collect prior-year performance data.
 The includes a database of more than 400 measures.

 Additionally, staff uses data from the prior year Comprehensive Annual Financial Report (CAFR) to compare actuals to the budget.

 Step 2: Budget Development

 During this phase, staff from departments meet with the Budget Office staff to review assumptions, revise projections, and consider more efficient methods to provide services.

 Citizen engagement during this process includes meeting with District Advisory Boards to inform the public about budget projections and to gather feedback about programmatic changes.
 There are several public budget hearings during City Council meetings.
-Additionally two Social Media Town Hall Meetings will be held on June 15 and June 20 from 2:00 pm to 3:30 pm.
+Additionally, a Social Media Town Hall Meeting will be held on June 23 from 2:00 pm to 3:30 pm.
 See "Meetings" tab for more information and additional dates and times as they are scheduled.

 Step 3: Budget Adoption

-Formal budget hearings will be held at the City Council Meetings July 18, August 1, and August 8.
-The 2018-2019 Budget will be adopted at the City Council Meeting on August 8.
+A formal budget hearing will be held at the City Council Meeting on August 4.
+The 2021-2022 Budget is scheduled for adoption at the City Council Meeting on August 11.
 Budget hearings can be watched on City 7 on streaming video.